Durward Lely: Grand opera, concert work and later years

 He then pursued a concert and operatic career.
 He appeared with Adelina Patti on numerous occasions, and she said he was her favourite tenor.
 He often sang at her home, Craig-y-Nos Castle, and he accompanied her on her farewell American tour in 1893–1894.
 He frequently sang Don José in Carmen, including appearing opposite Zélie de Lussan at Covent Garden in 1893, and also opposite Minnie Hauk.
 Later, he sang the role at the Manhattan Opera House in New York.
 The Observer wrote of one of his performances in the role, "His acting was pathetic, impressive and natural; his elocution was polished, and he sang delightfully from beginning to end."
 He had numerous operatic and concert engagements in London and elsewhere between 1890 and 1893.
 His operatic appearances included several at the Theatre Royal, Drury Lane, beginning with the Carl Rosa Opera Company in Lurline as Count Rudolph.
 He also had roles in Mignon, The Bohemian Girl and Maritana.

 In an 1891 interview, Lely stated that he most enjoyed concert work.
 His performances on the concert stage included Messiah, The Creation, St Paul, Damnation of Faust, Antonín Dvořák's The Spectre’s Bride, The Golden Legend, and Frederic Cowen's St John’s Eve.
 He also acted widely in Scottish plays with songs, including as Francis Osbaldistone in a stage adaptation of Rob Roy and Henry Bertram in the stage version of Guy Mannering.
 Of his portrayal in an 1894 production of Rob Roy, a reviewer in The Dundee Courier wrote: "Certainly it is not possible to imagine … a finer Francis Osbaldistone than Mr. Lely. … He sang [his songs] as only he can sing them, and he infused an amount of expression and feeling into "Auld Langsyne" which we never heard equalled.
 The effect he produced in the chorus of this song was a veritable tour de force, and brought down the house, eliciting an undeniable encore.
-In 1893, he sang in Arthur Goring Thomas's opera The Golden Web at the Lyric Theatre.
+In 1893, he sang in Arthur Thomas's opera The Golden Web at the Lyric Theatre.
 He also spent some time performing with his own opera company.